 Our lab uses a multi-level approach to the analysis of the neural basis of social behavior.
-We employ a wide variety of behavioral tests (measuring specific social, emotional, and cognitive behaviors), molecular and biochemical assays (measuring hormone, peptide, gene, and receptor expression), stereotaxic surgery combined with molecular and pharmacological manipulations (altering neuropeptide activation in the brain), and in vivo microdialysis (measuring dynamic release of neuropeptides in the brain) to identify the neural mechanisms and circuits important for the regulation of social behavior.
+We employ a wide variety of social behavior tests (to measure e.g., social play, social recognition, social interaction, social novelty preference, or opposite sex preference), molecular and biochemical assays (measuring hormone, peptide, gene, and receptor expression), stereotaxic surgery combined with molecular and pharmacological manipulations (e.g., altering neuropeptide activation in the brain), and in vivo microdialysis (measuring dynamic release of neuropeptides in the brain) to identify the neural mechanisms and circuits important for the regulation of social behavior.

 There is strong evidence that the neuropeptides vasopressin and oxytocin via activation of specific receptors in the brain play key roles in the regulation of social behavior.
 However, a major limitation to our understanding of the roles of vasopressin and oxytocin in social behavior is that we know very little about vasopressin and oxytocin synaptic neurotransmission and how this is functionally linked to the display of social behavior.
 Our lab is among only a few labs in the world that have specialized in measuring vasopressin and oxytocin release within specific brain regions of rats exposed to social behavior tests.